timardex/Bookshelf/README.md

 ## Frontend
 Cd into frontend and run `npm install` and `npm start`.
 To run test `npm run test`.

-You can filter by book genre, author name and author genre.
-Sort books by book name, author name ASC and DESC.
-Search by author, book, genre and year.
+### You can

+1. Filter books by:
+- book genre
+- author name
+- author genre

+2. Sort books by:
+- book name ASC and DESC
+- author name ASC and DESC

+3. Search books by:
+- author
+- book
+- genre
+- year

+4. Load more books
+5. Clear all filters and search